Renovation grant 2019

 The above requirements of an assistive nature are without prejudice to the requirements for bids provided for in the Regulation on the Support for Renovation of Apartment Buildings.

-(updated on a continuous basis)
+List of technical consultants (updated on a continuous basis)

 The technical consultant will advise the beneficiary on the budgeting of design and construction works, procurement of design and construction works, preparation of time schedules and carrying out other necessary processes.
 The main task of the technical consultant is to advise the apartment association on technical issues, in particular before the start of the renovation works, but also in the later stages of the renovation process.
 The content and scope of the services commissioned from the consultant is a matter for the apartment association to decide.